 In this way, you can make a simple animation in Maya software.
 You can make better animation in this software once you start practicing on it.

 Conclusion – Maya Animation

-Now after this article you can understand ‘what is Maya Animation’ and ‘how you can handle its parameter’ for making a good animation.
-There are many other features of animation of Maya which you can understand by learning more about the animation feature of this software.
+Now, after this article, you can understand ‘what is Maya Animation’ and ‘how you can handle its parameter’ for making a good animation.
+There are many other features of the animation of Maya, which you can understand by learning more about the animation feature of this software.

 This is a guide to Maya Animation.
 Here we discuss how to create an animation in Maya in a step by step manner.
 You can also go through our other related articles to learn more –